nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 # FAQ

-**Q**: How do I transfer my data to another Computer?<br>
+**Q**: How do I transfer my data to another computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Class Manager 2023 home folder.
+**A**: Install Class Manager 2023 on the other computer and overwrite the empty data file it creates with your saved data file.
 <br><br>
-**Q**: How do I save file with different names?<br>
+**Q**: How do I save a file with a different name?<br>
 **A**: You can rename the file manually after saving it.
-Start the Class Manager 2023 app and use the `load` command to load the renamed file.
+Launch Class Manager 2023 and use the `load` command to load the renamed file.
 Note that the renamed file will then become the new default save file.
 <br><br>
 **Q**: I am unable to load my save file, what should I do?<br>
 **A**: Ensure that the save file is located in the `[JAR file location]/data` folder, and that the file name is valid.
 In addition, make sure that the number of tutorials and assignments in the save file is the same as the current configuration of Class Manager 2023.
 You can reconfigure Class Manager 2023 to match the number of tutorials and assignments in the save file using the `config` command.
 <br><br>
 **Q**: I am unable to load my save file and I have tried all the solutions above, what should I do?<br>
 **A**: The save file may be corrupted.
 You can try to edit the save file manually to fix the corrupted save file.
 You can refer to [this section](#editing-the-data-file) for more information on the valid format of the data file.